TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CachingFramework/Architecture/Index.rst

-While there is always exactly one identifier for each cache entry, an arbitrary number of tags can be assigned to an entry and one specific tag can be assigned to mulitple cache entries.
+While there is always exactly one identifier for each cache entry, an arbitrary number of tags can be assigned to an entry and one specific tag can be assigned to multiple cache entries.
 All tags a cache entry has are given to the cache when the entry is stored ("set").